-- a.
-Analyzing branding and pricing strategies, - b.
-Using and determining the effectiveness of market research - c.
-Assessing the effects of disintermediation. - CO2: Use tools and services of the internet in the development of a virtual e-commerce site. - CO3: Demonstrate an understanding of the importance of brand management online. - CO4: Develop an e-marketing plan. - CO5: Assess online pricing options and implications. - CO6: Explain the role of digital media in identifying, anticipating and satisfying consumer needs and wants.
+- CO1: Use tools and services of the internet in the development of a virtual e-commerce site. - CO2: Demonstrate an understanding of the importance of brand management online. - CO3: Assess online pricing options and implications. - CO4: Explain the role of digital media in identifying, anticipating and satisfying consumer needs and wants.

-MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER -I) Session: 2021-22

-LAB ON E-RETAILING Course Code: MVRP-1327
+MASTER OF VOCATION (RETAIL MANAGEMENT) (SEMESTER -I) SESSION: 2023-24 LAB ON E- RETAILING COURSE CODE: MVRP-1327